History of tobacco minimum purchase age by U.S. jurisdiction: History

 In 2009, the Family Smoking Prevention and Tobacco Control Act was enacted under the Barack Obama administration, once again setting a federal minimum age of 18 and prohibited the FDA from setting a higher minimum purchase age.
 From 1993 to 2012, the smoking age in all states was either 18 or 19.
 In 2005, the town of Needham, Massachusetts, became the first jurisdiction in the country to raise the minimum purchase age to 21.
 Between 2012 and 2015, local municipalities across the U.S. began raising their smoking ages to 21, with Hawaii becoming the first state to raise its age to 21 in 2015.
 This began the shift in states eventually raising their ages to 21 due to the teenage vaping epidemic.
 By 2019, 18 states and the District of Columbia had their minimum purchase ages at 21, 30 states had their ages at 18, and two had it at 19.
 On December 20, 2019, with the enactment of the Appropriations for Fiscal Year 2020 signed by President Donald Trump, the federal smoking age was raised to 21 by changing the minimum purchase age in the 1992 Synar Amendment.
 The United States Department of Defense followed, raising the age to purchase tobacco to 21 on military bases in the U.S. and abroad.

 In 2024, the Massachusetts Supreme Judicial Court upheld a 2020 bylaw passed by the town of Brookline, which enforces a lifetime ban on the sale of tobacco products to anyone born on or after January 1, 2000, the first of its kind in the United States.

-As of November 2025, nineteen Massachusetts towns and cities, totaling over 586,000 people, have adopted Nicotine Free Generation regulations.
+As of July 2026, twenty-six Massachusetts towns and cities, totaling over 695,000 people, have adopted Nicotine Free Generation regulations.
 These regulations prohibit the sale of nicotine products to people born after a specific date, such as those born after January 1, 2004.
-The communities include Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Hopkinton, Malden, Manchester-by-the-Sea, Melrose, Needham, Newton, Pelham, Reading, Somerville, Stoneham, South Hadley, Wakefield, and Winchester.
+The communities include Amherst, Brookline, Belchertown, Chelsea, Concord, Conway, Dover, Easthampton, Hardwick, Hopkinton, Leverett, Malden, Manchester-by-the-Sea, Medfield, Melrose, Needham, Newton, Northampton, Pelham, Reading, Rockport, Somerville, Stoneham, South Hadley, Wakefield, and Winchester.